 Light, airy, creamy and soooo delicious!
-This describes my baked vegan cheesecake the best.
-And btw. this isn’t a regular baked cheesecake since it also has a yummy poppy seed layer which makes it even more special.
+This describes this baked vegan cheesecake the best.
+And btw. this isn’t a regular baked cheesecake as it also has a yummy poppy seed layer which makes it even more special.

-What makes this baked vegan cheesecake so creamy?
+What makes this vegan cheesecake so creamy?
 Well, I didn’t add any animal products like cream cheese, sour cream, and eggs but I used silken tofu, coconut cream, and cashews instead.
 You can use vegan cream cheese if you can buy it in the store.

 As mentioned before this baked vegan cheesecake is plant-based, gluten-free, refined sugar-free, oil-free and contains mainly unprocessed ingredients.
 If you are allergic to nuts, and therefore can’t use cashews, I would recommend increasing the amount of coconut cream by half a cup.

 - Refined sugar-free